gerald2399/Beverage-Company-Website/README.md

-Fictional website of a beverage company that no longer exists.
+Fictional website of a beverage company that no longer exists with html, css, and some javascript.